 In the SRA program, clients receive advice from the FC with individual attention to the client's retirement investment needs and objectives.
-FCs provide advice to clients utilizing equity, fixed income, balanced or other strategies, or utilizing a combination of strategies.
+FCs provide advice to clients utilizing strategies that include equity, fixed income, balanced, other investments, or a combination.
 The program is designed for clients with minimal trading requirements.
 FCs in the SRA program do not have discretionary authority over client retirement assets, and all transactions in client assets are directed by client or client's designee.